austinsamsel/hourly/README.md

 left off at ch 11

+client disappeared -- OK. first need to sign in w/ devise and get static page tests to pass.

 This README would normally document whatever steps are necessary to get the application up and running.